 As a guideline, we suggest a "supply only" price of around £60 - £75 per metre for regular blocks and materials, depending on driveway size.

 This depends on how much excavation work is involved, this and the sub-base will take up most of the time.

-For a larger 100 square metre project, expect the work to take around 10-11 days.
+For a larger 100 square metre project, expect the work to take around 5-8 days, depending on the complexity.

 Yes, we have included VAT in our price estimates shown above.

 Did you know that some businesses don't need to charge VAT?